Posted on 13 May 2020, updated on 21 December 2023.

 Step 5: Deploy all your resources

-Once you have finished declaring the resources you want to create, you can deploy it.
+Once you have finished declaring the resources you want to create, you can deploy them.
 With terraform it is possible with a simple command:

 - Terraform init: it is used to initialize a working directory containing Terraform configuration files.